Website Texts – Brief Explanation

 Website Texts for Fast Reads

-Users read website texts differently than they do print texts.
-They scan the text and search for specific information and are much more selective than when reading newspaper or magazine articles.
-The Internet user is accustomed to obtaining the desired information quickly and easily.
-This is why web texts generally have the following distinctive features:
+Users read website texts differently than print texts.
+They scan for specific information and are much more selective.
+The Internet user is accustomed to quickly and easily obtaining the desired information.
+Hence, web texts typically have these distinctive features:

 • The paragraphs are short.
 Each paragraph deals with no more than one subject matter.